aboutcode-org/nuget-inspector/docs/source/nuget-dependencies-design.rst

 The outline of the processing is to:

--  Parse and validate the project files as inputs
+- Parse and validate a project or solution file as input.
+For a solution file collect all referenced projects.

--  For each top-level requirement (e.g. name/version or range):
+- For each project file:

+  - Determine the best strategy to collect dependdencies based on available manifests and lockfiles.

-   -  Fetch all the corresponding versions metadata using the NuGet API(s)
+  - Used either locked versions or resolve versions using the NuGet API
-   -  Fetch the packages as needed to further obtain the next-level dependencies, and this recursively

--  Resolve a correct dependency version for each name.
 -  Dump the results as JSON